azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    3. Create/update "ControlSettings.json" in Org policy configuration folder in local (It is the same folder from where Org policy is installed) and paste AttestationExpiryPeriodInDays configurations to file

-   4. Important: To override behaviour of expiry period, You will need to make default period set to "0".
-Setting this value, it will indicate, attestation need to reffer overridden values instead of default.

-   5. Update attestation against control severity.
+   4. Update attestation against control severity.
 Here, we will make "Critical" severity control to expire after 15 days and others set to 90 days

       ![Controls attestation expiry override](../Images/07_OrgPolicy_AttestationExpiryOverride.png)

-   6. Update org policy with the help of UOP cmdlet with required parameters.
+   5. Update org policy with the help of UOP cmdlet with required parameters.
 (If you have created policy custom resources, mention resource names as parameter for UOP cmdlet)

       ```
       Update-AzSKOrganizationPolicy -SubscriptionId $SubId -OrgName "Contoso" -DepartmentName "IT" -PolicyFolderPath "D:\ContosoPolicies"